rwebaz/Canna-Lessons-Project/docs/pages/Canna-Manifesto.md

 ---
 title: Canna Manifesto
 layout: default
-navigation_weight: 9
+navigation_weight: 2
 ---
 # Canna Manifesto

+When in the course of human events it becomes necessary for one people to dissolve the political bands which have connected them with another ...

+{% include toc-flammarion.md %}

+## New Topic

+, and to assume among the powers of the earth, the separate and equal station to which the Laws of Nature and of Nature's God entitle them, a decent respect to the opinions of mankind requires that they should declare the causes that impel them to such separation."

 Patients should imbibe organic based Cannabis products for simple awareness and homeostatic wellness.

-{% include toc-flammarion.md %}

 ## Epidemic